DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ### Product situation

-The parking garage manager from ParkingTown is a tool that supports the company's employee in their daily tasks involving the management of parking garages on behalf of their clients.
+The parking garage manager from ParkingTown is a tool that supports the company's employees in their daily tasks involving the management of parking garages on behalf of their clients.

 The new Software should be tailored to the processes of ParkingTown and support the employees in their daily tasks.